 - Pain in the face, neck, shoulders, or mouth

 - Tingling in the extremities

 - Headaches, and even migraines

-If these symptoms sound familiar, we may be able to offer relief through non-surgical TMJ therapy.
-We can assess your jaw, dentition, and muscles to determine whether TMJ is the source of your pain.
-Then, with a comfortable, custom-molded oral splint, your jaw can be re-positioned for relief.
-For bruxism (clenching and grinding), we may recommend a preventive nightguard to keep teeth apart while you sleep.
+If these symptoms sound familiar, we may be able to offer relief for bruxism (clenching and grinding) recommend a preventive night guard to keep teeth apart while you sleep.
+For more extensive cases, we may recommend a specialist.

 Schedule your TMJ assessment today by calling any of our dental offices.
 We want you to look good, be healthy, and feel fantastic!